The-AI-Alliance/microsite-template/README-instructions.md

 > [!TIP]
 > At the top of the repo page, click _Actions_ to see the progress of building your website.
 This action will be executed every time you make a change to a file in your publication branch (i.e., `main` by default).
 If for some reason building the website fails, this page can provide useful debugging help.

-#### 8d.
+#### 9d.
 Configure Dependabot

 On the left-hand side of the _Settings_ page, click the link for _Advanced Security_.
 Enable all the alerts and security updates.

 For the _Dependabot version updates_ section, the configuration should already be correct.
 (It is defined in the included `.github/dependabot.yml` file.)
 However, you can click the _Configure_ button to change it.

+#### 9e.
+Configure the Default Branch

+If you don't want to use `main` as the default integration branch, go to the _General_ panel and configure the default branch you want to use.

+> [!WARNING]
+> The website, READMEs and other documentation often refer to `main` as the default branch.
+Change those references to the new branch name.

+#### 9f.
+Define Branch Protection Rules

+Consider defining _branch protection rules_ under the _Branches_ panel.
+See other repos, like [Tapestry](https://github.com/The-AI-Alliance/tapestry/settings/branches), for examples.

+#### 9g.
+Enable Security Scans

+Under the _Security and Quality_ panel, the `SECURITY.md` file already defines the security policy.
+Enable any or all of the quality and security checks shown on this panel.

-### 9. Add your website to the Alliance GitHub organization page and the Alliance website.
+### 10. Add your website to the Alliance GitHub organization page and the Alliance website.

 > [!NOTE]
 > This step applies for code repos, not just documentation repos.